 The most important question to ask and answer is how frequently a marketing message should be repeated?

 Research shows that newer messages perform better than repeating old ones.
-Further, the favorability of the new and different ads is attributed to the encoding variability theory which states that when messages are in different contexts, they can be retrieved best.
+Further, the favorability of the new and different ads is attributed to the encoding variability theory, which states that when messages are in different contexts, they can be retrieved best.

 Tip: Use video to send your message across as it is more engaging, holds the viewer attention longer and cost of conversation is lower with video

-Techniques to make content that sticks
+Techniques to make Content Stick

-Utilize multiple formats to deliver your message: The manner and form in which individuals consume content can vary across individuals but also, for the same individual, a particular message may resonate more in one particular format and than in the other.
+Utilize multiple formats to deliver your message: The manner and form in which individuals consume content can vary across individuals, but also, for the same individual, a particular message may resonate more in one particular format and than in the other.
 Some may prefer images to blogs or videos to images, some may simply may stick to old habits and prefer reading blogs.